 14. Para ice hockey was formerly known as ice sledge hockey until it was rebranded in 2016.
 Great Britain were one of the pioneers of Para ice hockey, establishing a team even before big ice hockey nations like Canada in 1982 and the USA in 1990.
 Despite their history, Great Britain has not had much success at the Paralympics with Para ice hockey.
 Norway and Canada have one Para ice hockey gold each, but Norway has three silvers, one more than their North American rivals.

 15. Para ice hockey is a mixed sport.
-At PyeongChang 2018, Lena SchrÃ¸der from Norway became the second female player at the Winter Paralympics after compatriot Britt Mjaasund Øyen in 1994.
+At PyeongChang 2018, Lena SchrÃ¸der from Norway became the second female player at the Winter Paralympics.
+Her compatriot Britt Mjaasund Øyen competed in 1994.

 16. As well as the downhill disciplines of Para alpine skiing, athletes can compete cross-country in Para Nordic sports.
 The two Para Nordic sports are Para cross-country skiing and Para biathlon.

-17. German Verena Bentele and Ukraine’s Vitaliy Lukyanenko are the most decorated men’s and women’s biathletes with six and five golds, respectively.
+17. German Verena Bentele and Ukraine’s Vitaliy Lukyanenko are the most decorated men’s and women’s biathletes.
+They have six and five golds, respectively.

 18. Para alpine skiing features five disciplines: downhill, slalom, giant slalom, super-G and super combined.

-19. Para snowboarders compete in three different events at the Paralympics – snowboard-cross, which is a head-to-head race, banked slalom, a race around flags and giant slalom.
+19. Para snowboarders compete in three different events at the Paralympics.
+Snowboard-cross is a head-to-head race, banked slalom, a race around flags, and giant slalom.